 How to Fall Asleep Faster

-- Tryptophan: is an amino acid that triggers serotonin.
+- Tryptophan is an amino acid and a precursor to serotonin.

-- Serotonin: is a hormone that relaxes the body and triggers melatonin production.
+- Serotonin is a hormone that relaxes the body and a precursor to melatonin.

-Turkey: Turkey is well known for its sleep inducing qualities.
-This is due to a turkey's significantly high level of tryptophan.
+- Turkey: Turkey is well-known for making you sleepy due to its naturally high level of tryptophan.

-Protein: A word about protein.
-A high protein meal introduces the amino acid tyrosine to the body.
+- Protein: A high-protein meal can introduce the amino acid tyrosine to the body.
 Tyrosine is known to keep the mind alert.
-You may want to consider balancing any late night high protein meals with carbohydrates if sleeping patterns are an issue.
+You may want to consider balancing any late night high-protein meals with carbohydrates if sleeping patterns are an issue.

-There have been positive results in melatonin research.
-Further studies are still needed.
-Current areas of research:
+There have been positive results in melatonin research, although further studies are still needed.
+Here are the current findings:

 - Melatonin may strengthen our immune system.

 - Melatonin may help slow the spread of cancer and possibly stop it in some cases.